eoabdulhalim/eoabdulhalim/README.md

-- 👋 Hi, I’m @eoabdulhalim
+- 👋 Hi, I’m Essam Omar
-- 👀 I’m interested in data
+- 👀 I’m interested in data and Ai
 - 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me eoabdulhalim@gmail.com